PRIME-RE/prime-re.github.io/README.md

 ![logo](images/social_preview_image.png)

 #### How to contribute ?
 Send new content by creating a new issue [here](https://github.com/PRIME-RE/prime-re.github.io/issues)!
+You can also join our communication channel around the Primate Data Exchange on the Brainhack community on [Mattermost](https://mattermost.brainhack.org/brainhack/channels/prime-de).

 ### [Atlases](#atlases)